Benefits of a VA Loan vs a Conventional Loan

 Pros and Cons of a VA Loan vs a Conventional Loan

 The benefits of a VA mortgage loan are undeniable, particularly for first-time buyers who may not have a lot of cash to put toward a down payment.
-To recap, here are the main VA home loan benefits to know, as well as some of the cons, when comparing them to conventional financing options.
+To recap, here are the main VA home loan benefits to know, as well as some of the drawbacks, when comparing them to conventional financing options.

-VA Loans
+VA Loans Conventional Loans

-Pros No down payment requirements.
+Pros No down payment is required.
+No private mortgage insurance is

-Potentially lower interest rates.
+necessary.
+Potentially lower interest rates apply.

-Purchase a primary home or investment property.
+down 20% or more.
+You can purchase a primary home or investment

 Cons VA funding fee is usually required.
+Comprehensive appraisal is

 PMI can add to total home-buying costs.
+Interest rates may be

-Higher credit score may be required to qualify.
+higher.
+A higher credit score may be required to qualify.

 How to Choose the Right Mortgage For You